cattaneod/PointNetVlad-Pytorch/README.md

 # PointNetVlad-Pytorch
-Pytorch implementation of PointNetVlad (https://github.com/mikacuy/pointnetvlad)
+Unofficial PyTorch implementation of PointNetVlad (https://github.com/mikacuy/pointnetvlad)

 I kept almost everything not related to tensorflow as the original implementation.
 The main differences are: